Lawyer: US approves release of oldest Guantanamo prisoner - WTMJ

 Saifullah Paracha is one of 40 prisoners still held at Guantanamo, down from a peak of nearly 700 in 2003.

 With this latest review board decision, there are now about nine men held at Guantanamo who have been cleared for release, including one who has been approved since 2010.
-Under Obama, the U.S. often struggled to find third countries to accept former prisoners and would not return men to Yemen because of the civil war there.
+Under Obama, the U.S. would not return men to Yemen because of the civil war there and often struggled to find third countries to accept former prisoners.

 Given that history, Jacob was only cautiously optimistic about her client’s release.
 “I’m just hoping that in 11 years he’s not just still sitting there with his clearance still at Guantanamo,” she said.